BY PASTOR T. O. BANSO

 Do not feel inferior to anyone or let anyone make you feel inferior because of your race, tribe, sex, or other things that make you different from others.
 Fulfill your destiny or ministry.
 Paul wrote to the Colossians, “And say to Archippus, ‘Take heed to the ministry which you have received in the Lord, that you may fulfill it’” (Colossians 4:17 NKJV).
 Archippus was Paul’s fellow soldier and an official in the Colossian church (Philemon 2).

 Make no excuses.
 Fulfil your ministry; make full proof of the call of God upon your like whether in the gospel ministry or in any other sphere of life.
-Paul said, “But my life is worth nothing unless I use it for doing the work assigned me by the Lord Jesus — the work of telling others the Good News about God’s wonderful kindness and love” (Acts 20:24 NLT).
+Paul said, “But my life is worth nothing to me unless I use it for finishing the work assigned me by the Lord Jesus—the work of telling others the Good News about the wonderful grace of God” (Acts 20:24 NLT).
 Be committed to fulfilling what God has ordained you to do on earth.

 Conclusion: Learn from Deborah’s life.
-Paul said in 2 Thessalonians 3:7a, “For you know that you ought to follow our example” (NLT).
+Paul said in 2 Thessalonians 3:7, “For you yourselves know how you ought to follow us, for we were not disorderly among you” (NKJV).
 Deborah is a good example for both men and women to emulate.
 Proverbs 21:11b says a wise person learns from instruction.
 Apply the lessons in this message to your life, and your life will also be outstanding.

 Phone No: +2348155744752, +2348033113523